-Now here’s a deck that got some attention whilst it was with me!
-For this second #TechnicsMonth article, come with as I repair and service this rare and beautiful Technics SL-M3 linear tracking direct drive turntable.
+Now here’s a deck that got some attention whilst it was here!
+For this second #TechnicsMonth article, come with as I repair and service a rare and beautiful Technics SL-M3 linear-tracking turntable.

 Do you like awesome turntables, Technics gear and fine furniture?
 Then you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
 Few have seen a Technics SL-M3 and, as my customers visited to drop off or collect gear, they would see it and go “Oooh” and “Ahhh – what’s that beautiful turntable..?”